openscm/openscm/docs/parameters.rst

 Standard parameters
 ===================

-In OpenSCM a ':ref:`parameter <parameter-hierarchy>`' is any named input or output variable of a mode, e.g. |CO2| emissions, equilibrium climate sensitivity, aerosol forcing scaling.
+In OpenSCM a ':ref:`parameter <parameter-hierarchy>`' is any named input or output variable of a model, e.g. |CO2| emissions, equilibrium climate sensitivity, aerosol forcing scaling.
 As described :ref:`here <parameter-hierarchy>`, parameters are given in a hierarchy, e.g. ``Emissions`` -> ``CO2`` -> ``Industrial``.

 Simple climate models come in many different shapes and forms hence we do not expect them to all be able to do everything.